JiaruiFeng/JiaruiFeng.github.io/_posts/2020-02-20-contextual_word2.md

 ### 1. GPT<sup>[1]</sup>

 In GPT, language model is trained using tranformer decoder structure.
 Like other pre-training model, GPT also invovled two stage training: pre-training in large scaled unlabeled data and fine-tuning in specific task labeled data.
-In unsupervised training, Given an unsupervised corpus of tokens $\mathcal{U}=\left\{u_{1}, \ldots, u_{n}\right\}$, language model is to maximize following likelihood:
+In unsupervised training, Given an unsupervised corpus of tokens $\mathcal{U}=\{u_{1}, \ldots, u_{n}\}$, language model is to maximize following likelihood:

 $$